 It’s bad enough that we have to contend with environmental hazards and harmful chemicals that we have no control over.
 But to then make it even worse by further abusing our bodies with added burdens of contaminating foods and drink is witless!
 After all, we do have a certain amount of control over what we put into our bodies.
 Problem is, when we’re young, we think we’re immortal.
 Another difficulty is the mindset of the human race as a whole.
 We’re definitely a very clever species, but we’re certainly not too intelligent!

 So here you are, in your prime, not long out of college and rearing to go.
 Your whole life ahead of you and you’re determined to enjoy every minute of it.
 No matter about your diet or lifestyle, as long as a good time is had by all.
 You turn around and suddenly you’re 30 with a spouse and a couple of kids.
 The youngsters are growing up fast.
 Right from weaning, they’ve had your lifestyle.

 What’s worse is that we are all bombarded with continual adverts on TV from the food companies about a super chocolatey cereal or a delicious sugar free drink or a scrumptious pudding.
 The kids will harrass you relentlessly until you succumb and buy the rubbish food for them.

 What are the kids up to?

 So already your children have started to consume the same diet as you.
 They eat the same food you do, they drink the same sodas, juices, breakfast cereals etc. and other junk.
 They’ve probably started smoking unbeknown to you.
 They observe your habits, hopefully you’ve now stopped smoking cigarettes or worse, weed.
 How about the drinking, have you moderated that.
 Whatever paradigms you have, your children will likely have them too and they will pass these paradigms on to their offspring.
-(Today, about one in three American kids and teens is overweight or obese).
+(Today, about one in three American kids and teens are overweight or obese).